MENU

 had normalized LDH levels

-On average, there was a 76.8% reduction in LDH levels from the starting point of the study
+On average, there was a 76.8% reduction in LDH levels from the study start

 100%